phm07/marlinraker/README.md

 at ``/pi/home/marlinraker_files``.
 It contains the following subdirectories and files:

 #### ``config/``
-This is where config files, most notably ``marlinraker.json``, are stored.
+This is where config files are stored.
 This folder will be exposed by the API and editable in your web interface of choice.
+See [Configuration](#configuration) for more info.

 #### ``gcodes/``
 User-uploaded Gcode files will be stored in this folder.
 It will too be exposed by the API.